-Rooted in the Copa Mundial, the adidas Copa Pure II projects a football boot that optimises ball touch using the finest of leather, as well as integrating technologies to give it a modern fit and feel.
-Does it live up to such expectations, and has it address the concerns that hounded the Copa Sense that it replaces?
+Rooted in the Copa Mundial, the adidas Copa Pure III projects a football boot that optimises ball touch using the finest of leather, as well as integrating technologies to give it a modern fit and feel.
+Does it live up to such expectations, and has it addressed some of the concerns that hounded the previous generations?

 What You’ll Find On This Page: